Home / Save Wildlife / Actions We Take / At the Zoo / Sustainability Practices

 Sustainable Sourcing

 SSA Group, which operates the Zoo’s concessions and food services, is committed to using sustainable, locally sourced food items, and is a partner in the Monterey Bay Aquarium’s Seafood Watch program.
 The Zoo ensures that treats distributed at special events such as Boo at the L.A.
 Zoo and Big Bunny’s Spring Fling are palm-oil free or contain only sustainably sourced palm oil.
-Palm oil production is a major cause of habitat loss in tropical regions, endangering the lives of orangutans and other rainforest residents.
+Palm oil production is a major cause of habitat loss in tropical regions, endangering the lives of rainforest residents.

 Green Gifts

-We are proud to offer eco-friendly and Fair Trade products in our online and brick-and-mortar stores.
+We are proud to offer eco-friendly and Fair Trade products in our stores.
 A “Fair Trade” certification means that the producer adheres to Fair Trade principles, which include equitable labor practices and sustainable farming methods.
 Green gift items include bamboo-fiber T-shirts, biodegradable toys, and jewelry and home décor crafted from reclaimed or recycled materials.
 By working with product vendors, SSA Group has dramatically reduced the amount of plastic packaging used in our gift shops.

 Native Landscaping